ovh/docs/pages/web/web-paas/languages-nodejs/guide.en-asia.md

 ### Express

-<p>This template demonstrates building the Express framework for $partner_full.
+<p>This template demonstrates building the Express framework for Web PaaS.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Express is a minimalist web framework written in Node.js.</p>

 #### Features